LeonWang91/Food-Safety-Incidents-Classification/README.md

 ## Models

 On the basis of preprocessing, the corresponding data are divided into training set and test set according to 9:1, and the experiment is carried out in the way of the 10-fold cross-validation, so as to avoid the contingency of the results caused by a single experiment.
-The following are the specific steps of using the three models to study the automatic classification of food safety events.
+The following are the specific steps of using the three models to study the automatic classification of food safety incidents.

 ### SVM